kaushikrana06/CountriesApp/README.md

 # Tools and Technologies
 The development of CountriesName leverages a modern tech stack and robust architectural patterns, ensuring a high-quality and maintainable application.
 Key technologies and methodologies include:

-MVVM Architecture: Utilizes the Model-View-ViewModel (MVVM) pattern, promoting separation of concerns and easier testing.
+MVVM Architecture: Utilizes the Model-View-ViewModel (MVVM) pattern, promoting separation of concerns and easier testing.<br>
-Dagger2: For efficient and scalable dependency injection, simplifying the management of object lifecycles and dependencies.
+Dagger2: For efficient and scalable dependency injection, simplifying the management of object lifecycles and dependencies.<br>
-Junit: Employed for comprehensive and reliable unit testing to ensure application stability and performance.
+Junit: Employed for comprehensive and reliable unit testing to ensure application stability and performance.<br>
-Kotlin: Developed in Kotlin, providing a more concise and expressive syntax compared to Java.
+Kotlin: Developed in Kotlin, providing a more concise and expressive syntax compared to Java.<br>
-Glide: For efficient and effective image loading and caching.
+Glide: For efficient and effective image loading and caching.<br>
-Retrofit: A type-safe HTTP client for Android and Java, making it easier to consume RESTful web services.
+Retrofit: A type-safe HTTP client for Android and Java, making it easier to consume RESTful web services.<br>
-JetPack Compose: Modern toolkit for building native UI, offering a more intuitive approach to UI development on Android.
+JetPack Compose: Modern toolkit for building native UI, offering a more intuitive approach to UI development on Android.<br>
-Android Studio: The official integrated development environment (IDE) for Android app development.
+Android Studio: The official integrated development environment (IDE) for Android app development.<br>
-RXJAVA: Used for composing asynchronous and event-based programs by using observable sequences, enhancing the app's responsiveness and performance.
+RXJAVA: Used for composing asynchronous and event-based programs by using observable sequences, enhancing the app's responsiveness and performance.<br>
 # Screenshots